 INTRODUCTION:

-A “module level component” is the generic term to be used to describe an electronic module which can contain components, modules, and which can connect to another module through a set of user external pins.
+A “module level component” is the generic term to be used to describe an electronic module which can contain components, modules, and which can connect to another module through a set of external pins.
 The electrical connectivity of such a module level component is referred to as an “Electrical Module Description”.
-An electrical module description file (an .emd file) is defined to describe the connections of a module level component between the module pins and its module pins, components and other modules.
+An electrical module description file (an .emd file) is defined to describe the connections of a module level component between the external pins and its exiternal pins, components and other modules.
 A module can be a package with a single component, a package with multiple components, a board with zero, one, or multiple components, a board with zero, one, or multiple components, an interposer, a connector, and a cable.
+The external pins can be pins, ball pads, or connector sockets or plugs.

-A fundamental assumption regarding the electrical module description is that the interconnect between the module pins, components, and modules can be represented by IBIS-ISS subckts and Touchstone files directly.
+A fundamental assumption regarding the electrical module description is that the interconnect between the external pins, components, and modules can be represented by IBIS-ISS subckts and Touchstone files directly.
 Also, this current description does allow one to describe electrical coupling between connections.

 A component is represented by a .ibs file which may represent either a die and package, or a bare die.

-A connection is represented by a list of its external module pins, component pins and module pins that have a small insertion loss at Nyquist between all of the pins.
+A connection is represented by a list of its external pins, component pins and module pins that have a small insertion loss at Nyquist between all of the pins.

 What is, and is not, included in an Electrical Module Description is defined by its boundaries.
 For the definition of the boundaries, see the Description section under the Interconnect Branch.